laisimiao/MambaVT/README.md

 ## Install the environment
 We've tested the results on the PyTorch2.1.1+cuda11.8+Python3.9+causal-conv1d==1.1.0

+:warning: Cuda version must be strictly met, but PyTorch>=2.0 will be fine

 **Option1**: Use the Anaconda (CUDA 11.8)
 ```bash
 conda create -n mambavt python=3.9